 Instructions

-3. In a large bowl mix the butter and sugar on high speed until light in color.
-Add the eggs and beat on high speed until light and fluffy.
-Add the vanilla extract and mix in.
-Add the flour mixture in three batches, alternating with the milk mixture and mix until just combined.
-Divide the batter evenly between the tins and bake for 25-30 minutes or until a toothpick inserted into the center comes out clean.
-Take out of the oven, let cool down some time in the tins, then remove and let cool down completely on a wire rack.
-You can do the baking one day in advance and wrap the cakes loosely in plastic wrap to finish the cake the next day.
+3. Add the butter and sugar to a large bowl and mix until very light and fluffy.
+Add the eggs one at a time and mix well after each addition.
+Next, add the vanilla extract and stir in.
+Combine flour, cornstarch, cocoa powder, baking soda, and salt.
+Add these dry ingredients in several batches to the bowl, alternating with the (red) milk mixture – stir until just combined and do not overmix.
+Divide the batter evenly among the springform tins and bake the cakes for about 25-30 minutes – or until a toothpick inserted into the center of the cakes comes out clean.
+Take the cakes out of the oven and let them cool down for a moment inside the tins, then remove and let cool down completely on a wire rack.

 Notes